ephread/inkgd/docs/source/advanced/differences_between_api.rst

 .. note::

-    `InkPlayer` uses two different functions, instead of a boolean flag, ``evaluate_function`` and ``evaluate_function_and_get_output``.
+    ``InkPlayer`` uses two different functions, instead of a boolean flag:
+    ``evaluate_function`` and ``evaluate_function_and_get_output``.

 Error Recovery
 **************

 The original implementation relies on C#'s exceptions to report and recover from inconsistent states.
 Exceptions are not available in GDScript, so the runtime may behave slightly differently.
-In particular, if an error is encountered during ``story.continue()``, the story may be inconsistent state even though it can still more forward after calling ``story.reset_errors()``.
+In particular, if an error is encountered during ``story.continue()``, the story may be inconsistent state even though it can still move forward after calling ``story.reset_errors()``.